wszlosek/Cryptocurrency-alert/README.md

 # Cryptocurrency alert app!

-Simple-looking website that allows you to send information about the current prices of selected currencies and cryptocurrencies to the user's e-mail address.
+A simple-looking website that allows you to send information about the current prices of selected currencies and cryptocurrencies to the user's e-mail address.

 Project created with ASP.NET Core Razor.